kimlaberinto/sensor-data-collection/README.md

 - [ ] Modifable Button Pin (easy)
 - [ ] Modifable led Pin (easy)
  - [ ] Possibly make if unnecessary (check if ledPIN is null or something)
+- [ ] Add running count, will make it easier to parse through data

  - [ ] Settings List
    - [ ] Number of sensorValues (for each sensor) per button press